DrEricEbert/EbookSummarizer/README.md

 # EbookSummarizer
-A tiny python programm to summarize EPUB beooks.
+A tiny python programm to summarize EPUB ebooks.
 A second script allows to read the Summary by Text2Speech from Google.